elevinas123/portfolio/README.md

 # Portfolio

-My portfolio with custom, extendible and procedural scrolling.
+My portfolio with custom, extensible and procedural scrolling.